Only Built 4 Cuban Linx... Pt. II

 Only Built 4 Cuban Linx...
 Pt.
-II is the fourth studio album by American hip hop recording artist and Wu-Tang Clan-member Raekwon, released September 8, 2009, on Ice H2O/EMI Records in the United States.
+II is the fourth studio album by American rapper and Wu-Tang Clan member Raekwon, released September 8, 2009, on Ice H20/EMI Records in the United States.
 The album experienced numerous delays to its release due to Raekwon's approach of continual re-writing, as well as distribution issues with his record labels.
 Serving as the sequel to his critically acclaimed debut album Only Built 4 Cuban Linx...
 (1995), Pt.
-II maintains many of the themes covered on its predecessor, and features guest appearances from several Wu-Tang members, as well as Busta Rhymes, Jadakiss and Beanie Sigel.
+II maintains many of the themes covered on its predecessor, and features guest appearances from several Wu-Tang Clan members, as well as Busta Rhymes, Jadakiss and Beanie Sigel.

 The album debuted at number four on the Billboard 200 and at number two on the Top R&B/Hip-Hop Albums chart, while selling near 68,000 copies in its first week.
 Upon its release, Only Built 4 Cuban Linx...
 Pt.
 II received widespread acclaim from music critics, based on an aggregate score of 88/100 from Metacritic, indicating "universal acclaim", and was ranked number 45 on the site's list of best-reviewed albums.
 Only Built 4 Cuban Linx… Pt.
 II was included on several publications' year-end album lists, including Rolling Stone, which ranked it the twenty-fifth best album of 2009, and Time, which named it seventh-best.